SaTS 2025

-In light of these developments, the Workshop on Secure and Trustworthy Superapps (SaTS 2024), co-located with ACM CCS 2024, is a highly relevant and timely event.
+In light of these developments, the ACM Workshop on Security and Privacy of AI-Empowered Mobile Super Apps (SaTS 2025), co-located with ACM CCS 2025, is a highly relevant and timely event.
 Super apps are rapidly becoming indispensable tools for communication, entertainment, and commerce, while simultaneously raising crucial security and privacy issues.
 By fostering discussion and collaboration among researchers and practitioners, this workshop aims to address these concerns and provide insights and solutions to the security community, industry, and society at large.
-The objective of SaTS 2024 is to turn the spotlight on these concerns and foster an environment of knowledge exchange and problem-solving.
+The objective of SaTS 2025 is to turn the spotlight on these concerns and foster an environment of knowledge exchange and problem-solving.

 Important Dates (hard deadline)